-All of God's children are welcome here, regardless of marital status, gender, sexual orientation, gender identity, political opinions, nationality, ethnicity age or abilities.
+All of God's children are welcome here, whatever your marital status, gender, sexual orientation, gender identity, political opinions, nationality, ethnicity age or abilities.
 We want you to know, you belong here!

 For centuries, the United Methodist faith community has connected people with God and with one another.
 You can learn more about the beliefs of the United Methodist Church here.